Lawyer Portal Careers Contact Us

 If You Think You Have Fallen Victim to a Scam

-If you fall victim to a scam, stop the bleeding by terminating access rights and securing documents.
+If you fall victim to a scam, stop the bleeding immediately by terminating access rights and securing documents.
 Then immediately contact:

 • Your IT provider for directions about what to do next.